morgoe/yogaruka/_posts/posts/2016-08-14-impressions-of-a-first-yoga-retreat.markdown

 Oh, [Lucia Yoga](http://www.luciayoga.com/)!
 We will never be grateful enough to you, mates, for providing us with so much more than most “yoga-friendly” resorts have to offer.

 These guys haven't been around the yoga world for long, but they are certainly rocking it!
-They aggregate teachers across the world and eco-centres across southern Spain, easing the job of many a retreat maker: their small but dedicated team of pros takes over part of the logistics, such as providing a raw vegan cook who brings the pesticide-free veggies from his own, bio-dynamic farm (no doubt everyone would be vegan had they chef&master yogi Javier Guzman cook for them), the gear for the yoga shala (strictly ecological, of course), hiking and exploring ideas and an additional transportation means to the one we had - which in change gave us time to concentrate on the teaching, healing, informing and connecting, basically, what we do best.
+They aggregate teachers across the world and eco-centres across southern Spain, easing the job of many a retreat maker: their small but dedicated team of pros takes over part of the logistics, providing vegetarian, vegan and raw vegan cuisine with pesticide-free veggies from locally owned bio-dynamic farms (no doubt everyone would be vegan had they farmer, chef&master yogi Javier Guzman cook for them), the gear for the yoga shala (strictly ecological, of course), hiking quests and cultural exploration tours - which in change gave us time to concentrate on the teaching, healing, informing and connecting, basically, what we do best.

 ### 3. Offering Individual Body Assessments